anders-swanson/OCI-Chat-Service/README.md

 # OCI-Chat-Service

-Chat service using OCI GenAI
+Java 21 implementation of a RAG-powered chat workflow using OCI GenAI, OCI Object Storage, and Oracle Database.